sage-code/maj/basic.md

 **examples:**

-* ola po jedo muda; = hello for everyone in the world
+* qau muda = hello world
-* qau po jedo muda; = farewell for everyone in the world
+* are jedo = goodbye everyone

 ## Words

 A word is a rapid succession of sounds without pause.
-Maj have two kind of words: basic words and advanced words.
+Maj have two kind of words: basic words and composite words.
 Words are used together in propositions.
-Sometimes a word can have different roles but most of the time one word have a single role.
+One word have a single role in a sentance.
+If the word role must be different a word can sligtly change its form by adding a suffix, a prefix or changing its coda.

 **notes:**
 1. Particles are words of 2 character long.
 Particles are used to create interjections, pronouns, numerals, prefixes, suffixes and prepositions.
-These words can have form: VC, or CV In total there are about 60 words of this kind.
+These words can have form: VC, or CV In total there are will be about 80 words of this kind.
-2. Shrt words having 3 character long are using pattern: VCV or CVV.
+2. Short words having 3 character long are using pattern: VCV or CVV.
 These words are in general prepositions, adverbs or adjectives.
-There are about 100 short words of this kind.
+There will be about 150 short words of this kind.
 3. Basic words are 4 character long.
 A basic word is using these 4 patterns: CVCV, VCVV, VCCV, VCVC.
 This rule makes words easy to connect together in propositions using articles.
-There will be about 1500 words of this kind.
+There will be about 2020 words of this kind.
 2. Basic word has a _root_ and a _coda_.
 The root is invariable, but changing the _coda_ will slightly change the meaning of the word.
 Usually the words having same root are related.
+Basic words are regular.
 4. Words can end with a consonant.
 Last consonant is called a _stop consonant_.
 Usually these words represent prepositions, numerals or nouns that have no plural.
-Usually materials, fluids and names are ending with a consonant.
+Materials, fluids and names are ending with a consonant.
 These words are having invariable form.
-5. Advanced words are going to be longer than 4 characters.
-These words will represent names of fruits, animals, trees, places, rivers, countries, towns and other names.
-Usually the names are 5 character long but may be longer.
+5. Composite words are going to be longer than 4 characters.
+These words are based on a root word that has an adjective in front of it connected using a dash.
+A composite word can have up to 8 significant characters.
+6. Long numerals are created using symbol (+) that is pronounced (i).
+Numerals are explained in a different document.
+Connecting numbers with (+) instead of (-) has a significance of addition and this can avoid confusions when you read a word.

 **coda:**